in-person Courses

 - Importance and impact of staff practicing self care

-Maximizing the College Experience for Students with Disabilities
+Maximizing the college Experience for Students With Disabilities

 This course prepares academic institutions for students who need accommodations and/or additional support to succeed in the college setting.
 A walk-thru of campus facilities is offered to identify areas of improvement on campus and to maximize success for all students.
+(2-4 Hours)

 - How disabilities look in a college setting